 Investors have ample opportunity to invest in attractive ROI projects over the next several years as the medical market expands and ultimately transitions to adult-use.

-Existing license holders should solidify their market positions and hold on for a fun ride especially as November edges ever closer.
+With adult-use now legalized, existing license holders should solidify their market positions and hold on for a fun ride as retail sales are now eminent; there is much to be excited about in the buckeye state.

 *Cultivators are licensed as either Level I, limited to 25K sq.ft., and expansions up to 50K sq.ft. or Level II, limited to 3K sq.ft. with expansions up to 6K sq.ft.
 The department can then approve Level I and II growers for up to 75K sq.ft. and 9K sq.ft. of expansion, respectively.